sandeepkumar0702/Employee-PayRollC/README.md

 🔹 **API Testing:** Postman
 🔹 **Authentication:** JWT-based

-# 🚀 React Project Setup Guide
+# 🚀 Project Setup Guide

-This guide will help you set up and clone a React project on your local machine.
+This guide will help you set up and clone project on your local machine.

 ## 📦 Prerequisites
 Before you begin, ensure you have the following installed: